 Welcome to the Laboratory Animal Resources Center (LARC)

-The Laboratory Animal Resources Center (LARC) supports and manages the care and veterinary oversight of vertebrate animals used in instruction, research, and testing on the Oregon State University campus.
+The Laboratory Animal Resources Center (LARC) supports and manages the care and veterinary oversight of vertebrate animals used in instruction, research, testing and production on the Oregon State University campus.

 As the leading public research university in Oregon, the campus community is held to the highest standards for conducting responsible animal research.
 The LARC is managed and operated in compliance with the U.S. Public Health Service (PHS) Policy on Humane Care and Use of Laboratory Animals and the United States Department of Agriculture (USDA) Animal Welfare Act Regulations.
-The university is fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care, International (AAALAC).
+The university is fully accredited by AAALAC.
 All LARC policies and procedures adhere firmly to the recommendations of the Guide for the Care and Use of Laboratory Animals (NRC 2011) and the Guide for the Care and Use of Agricultural Animals in Research and Teaching (FASS 2010).